BroadcastGames/son_of_hunkypunk/README.md

 2. Much better behavior with JNI crashes so that Android app keeps control.
 Reference: http://blog.httrack.com/blog/2013/08/23/catching-posix-signals-on-android/
 3. Simulate caps-lock on the Android input side, have a menu checkbox to enable.
 CAVERNS.Z5 game for example.
 4. If a single keystroke wait, remove the Shortcut list from the screen?
 A lot of stories have "press any key" prompts and a smarter use of shortcuts for this.
+4a.
+On yes/no prompts such as quit, can we detect these and present a specific set of Shortcut buttons?
 5. Move Night Mode higher in preferences as most likley to be popular option.
 Also make it a checkbox on Menu?
 6. On Tablet emulator of Android 7.1.1, rotation results in focus los on input line with hard keyboard.
 And sometimes input below screen, manual pushing to scroll up required.
+7. Rotate does not redraw story output for centering.
+For example, the opening banner of beneath.z5 - render in landscape, rotate to portrait, and the Z-machine logic will not be centered.
+Probably WONTFIX, but at minimum document it in release notes.

 To Investigate:

 1. bear.z5 opening message "[Please press SPACE to begin.]" is split on two lines?
 Gargoyle does not do this.
 2. Aug4.z8 opening message seems crammed on left 1/2 of the screen.
 Rotating to landscape reveals truncated message.
 3. When using emulator with SDK 25 guest.
 Using the real keyboard with on-screen turned off.
 Typing the first letter stalls input focus. "q" "uit" requires click to put focus back. anchor.z8 is example game.
 NOTE: Turning off "Shortcuts List" in preferences seems to eliminate this problem.
 Focus gets puton the Shortcuts?
-4. animals.z5 opening banner monospace font, why is font so bad?
+4. animals.z5 or beneath.z5 opening banner monospace font, why is font so bad?

 Android 5.0 Blu Energy Studio 64-bit device failures